Welcome to Turquoise Class

 There is so much to learn and exciting things to try that we use great focus and a positive ‘make-the-most-of-every-opportunity’ attitude to help us all succeed.

 Year 6 comes with extra opportunities, responsibilities and privileges, including representing and caring for our school.
 We strive to be great role models for others both in the classroom and around the school.

 We learn quickly that hard-work helps us make great progress and achieve things we can be proud of.

 We practise our new learning at home too, and really appreciate all the support that is given from parents in this final year, helping us become more confident and ready for secondary school.

 We will be learning to read music and play the keyboard in Music as well as try out our new skills, playing piano parts for famous pieces from a wide range of different genres.
-We will then be moving on to learn about Music made famous in war times.
+We will then be moving on to learn about Music related to WWII.

-In RE we will be learning about Christian beliefs.
-Firstly we will be studying a unit titled, ‘Creation and science: conflicting or complementary?’.
-We will then be exploring, ‘Why do some people believe in God and some people not?’
+In RE, we will be learning about Christian beliefs and Hinduism.
+Firstly we will be studying a unit titled, ‘What do Christians believe Jesus did to ‘save’ people?’
+We will then be exploring ‘Why do Hindus want to be good?’

-We will be developing our writing skills, working on the individual components of writing (handwriting, spelling, sentence structure, punctuation, structuring texts, editing, proof reading…) as well as composing a number of extended pieces including short stories, discursive texts, diary entries and letters.
+We will be developing our writing skills, working on the individual components of writing (handwriting, spelling, sentence structure, punctuation, structuring texts, editing, proof reading…) as well as composing a number of extended pieces including product reviews, poetry, letters and persuasive pieces.

 In Maths we will begin mastering all the skills we need to be confident doing with fractions before linking that with percentages and decimals.
 Following that, we will be learning the basics of ratio and proportion and algebra (which they expand on greatly at secondary school) before applying out great arithmetic skills to wide-ranging real life problems as well as statistics.